the-road-to-learn-react/the-road-to-react/manuscript/react-modern/callback-handlers.md

 ![](images/callback-handler.png)

-There is no way to pass information up the component tree, since props are naturally only passed downwards.
+There is no way to pass information up the component tree since props are naturally only passed downwards.
 However, we can introduce a **callback handler**: A callback function gets introduced (A), is used elsewhere (B), but "calls back" to the place it was introduced (C):

 {title="src/App.js",lang="javascript"}
 ~~~~~~~